Centre

 The UCL Centre for Consciousness Research (UCCR) adopts a distinctive, forward-thinking approach to the scientific study of consciousness.

-First, we take a consciousness-first approach: Non-ordinary states such as meditation and psychedelics are not simply therapeutic interventions or clinical tools.
-Instead, we see them as powerful methods for directly altering and illuminating the nature of conscious experience.
-While the Centre may contribute mechanistic insights relevant to clinical applications, its primary focus is on using these states to explore the foundations of cognition, creativity, insight, and human development.
+First, we take a consciousness-first approach: Non-ordinary states are powerful methods for illuminating the nature of conscious experience by deconstructing, and reconstructing its core features.
+By exploring these with phenomenological, neurobiological and computational approaches, the Centre contributes mechanistic insights related to the foundations of wellbeing, cognition, creativity, insight, and human development.

 Second, our integrative methodology moves beyond disciplinary silos.
 We value and incorporate traditional scientific methods but do not believe they alone are sufficient to explain subjective experience.
-Historically dominant reductionist approaches—though useful—have left major explanatory gaps in our understanding of consciousness.
-UCCR embraces a more holistic, ecological, and multilevel philosophy of science that draws on neuroscience, psychology, phenomenology, computational modelling, and beyond.
+Historically dominant reductionist approaches, though useful, have left major explanatory gaps in our understanding of consciousness.
+UCCR embraces a more holistic, ecological, and multilevel philosophy of science.
 We promote pluralism in both theory and method, and support interdisciplinary collaboration as essential to genuine progress in this field.

 Topics

-• Studies will explore the mechanisms of how semantics, meaning, and experiences of insight are altered (and potentially enhanced) by the use of meditation and psychedelics.
+• Studies will explore the mechanisms of how semantics, meaning, and experiences of insight arise in ordinary consciousness and are altered (and potentially enhanced) by the use of meditation and psychedelics.

-• We will explore the embedded and embodied qualities of consciousness by studying the impact of psychedelics and meditation in naturalistic environments.
+• We will explore the embedded and embodied qualities of consciousness by studying subjective experience in naturalistic environments.

 • We will employ brain imaging and phenomenological methods to rigorously capture how features of consciousness are modified in individuals and expert practitioners (e.g., meditators and shamans).

 • The sense of self and its relationship to the world is arguably essential to consciousness.
-We will investigate how these features and their relationship are deconstructed and reconstructed in meditative and psychedelic states.
+We will investigate how these features and their relationship are deconstructed and reconstructed in ordinary and non-ordinary states.